Lectures on AKSZ Sigma Models for Physicists: AKSZ Sigma Models with Boundary

-after the integration with respect to $\theta$, where $x = x^{(0)}$.
-Integrating out $\xi^{(2)}_i$, we obtain an equivalent topological field theory in two dimensions with a Wess-Zumino term:
+after integration with respect to $\theta^{\mu}$, where $x = x^{(0)}$.
+Integrating out $\xi^{(2)}_i$, we obtain a topological field theory in two dimensions with a Wess-Zumino term:

-This model is the WZ-Poisson sigma model \cite{Klimcik:2001vg}.
-If we analyze the constraint algebra of this action, it is the first class if a target space manifold has the twisted Poisson structure. } \end{example}
+This model is called the WZ-Poisson sigma model or the twisted Poisson sigma model \cite{Klimcik:2001vg}.
+The constraints are first class if and only if the target space manifold has a twisted Poisson structure.